Domaine Coudoulet Syrah d'Altitude | Languedoc, France

 Grapes: Syrah

 Tasting Notes: An intense deep colour.
-The nose is powerful with notes of spices and blackcurrant.
-The palette is fruit driven with garrigue notes and plus elegant tannins.
+The nose is powerful with notes of pepper and blackcurrant The palette is fruit driven with garrigue notes, and gains chocolate hints after opening up, plus elegant tannins.
 A concentrated spicy finish rounds things off.

 ABV: 14.0%